smijar/apiserver/README.md

 # apiserver
-An API Server with Dropwizard, Shiro, MongoDB integration and synchronous and deferred execution capabilities
+An API Server with Dropwizard, Shiro, MongoDB integration and synchronous and deferred execution capabilities.

+NOTE:
+WIP